mmistakes/minimal-mistakes/_posts/2014-07-31-author-override.md

 tags: []
 ---

-For those of you who may have content written by multiple authors on your site you can assign different authors to each post if desired.
+For those of you who may have content written by multiple authors on your site you can now assign different authors to each post if desired.

-Traditionally you would assign a global author for the entire site and those attributes would be used in all post bylines, social networking links in the footer, Twitter Cards, and Google Authorship.
-These `owner` variables defined in your `config.yml`
+Previously the theme used a global author for the entire site and those attributes would be used in all bylines, social networking links, Twitter Card attribution, and Google Authorship.
+These `owner` variables were defined in `config.yml`

-Start by creating an `authors.yml` file in the `_data` folder and add your authors using the following format.
+Start by modifying or creating a new `authors.yml` file in the `_data` folder and add your authors using the following format.

 {% highlight yaml %}
 # Authors